-In addition to the Leatherbacks and Green Sea Turtles, the Hawksbill turtle is of particular interest to science and to eco-tourists.
-Hawksbill turtles were placed on the endangered list nearly 40 years ago.
+In addition to the Leatherbacks and Green Sea Turtles, the Hawksbill turtle is of particular interest to science and eco-tourists.
+Hawksbill turtles were placed on the endangered list over 40 years ago.

 The Hawksbill turtle species is a medium-size sea turtle that generally nests between late March and October each year.
 The Hawksbill turtle is commonly found in the Caribbean Ocean and the western parts of the Atlantic.
 The alarming decline in Hawksbill numbers is primarily due to human predators who hunted the species for its shell.

-Caravan Costa Rica Tours Include Turtle Nesting Beaches
+Costa Rica Tours Includes Sea Turtle Nesting Beaches

-The turtle nesting beaches in Costa Rica are one of this country’s biggest tourist draws.
-The nesting beaches and Caravan’s accompanying naturalist tour guides, offer Caravan travellers the opportunity to learn about and help protect endangered turtle species while enjoying nature.
+The sea turtle nesting beach at Playa Tambor is one of this country’s most popular tourist draws.
+The nesting beaches and Caravan’s accompanying naturalist tour guides, offer Caravan travelers the opportunity to learn about and help protect endangered turtle species while enjoying nature.

-Currently Caravan Tours includes a visit to the Leatherback Turtle National Park along Costa Rica’s Pacific Coast in Guanacaste.
+Currently Caravan Tours includes a visit to the Playa Tambor along Costa Rica’s Pacific Coast on the Nicoya Peninsula.